gestylinaga/Notes/docs/atbswp2.md

 * or simply *execution* -- term for the current instructions being executed

-* no always straight down, flow control statements make execution jump all over the code
+* not always straight down, flow control statements make execution jump all over the code

 ## Flow Control Statements